about the process

 the visual team

-Some said we were crazy, it's impossible, and it's overengineered, but The Daily Mobster follows a traditional animation production pipeline process (eliminating only the "animation"/motion task), meaning every character, prop, and set is drawn and designed, then 3d-modeled, rigged, textured, posed and placed in a set and then lit and rendered before going into a graphic design and layout phase.
+Some said we were crazy, it's impossible, and it's overengineered, but The Daily Mobster follows a traditional animation production pipeline process.
+We've been mistaken for A.I. often.
+But it's CG, only eliminating the "animation/motion" task of the pipeline, meaning every character, prop, and set is drawn and designed, then 3d-modeled, rigged, textured, posed and placed in a set and then lit and rendered before going into a graphic design and layout phase.
 This gives The Daily Mobster a distinctly unique visual appeal and look, a truly deep cinematic and detailed feel that few other graphic novels would attempt.

 CHARACTER MODEL LEADS